kvalle/writings/original-lisp.md

 ## Taking the Lisp for a test run

-And with that, our implementation is complete enough.
-We now have enough to start using the Lisp — lets define a few functions.
+And with that, we have enough of Lisp implemented to be able to start using it.
+Lets define a few functions.

-We start with a simple function, checking whether lists are empty.
+We start with something simple, a function for checking whether lists are empty or not.

 ```common-lisp
 (defun null (x)